 - Improve decision-making of the team

 The product owner must be emotionally intelligent and know how to be part of a team.
-He/she needs to understand team members, their strengths and weaknesses, and ensure emotional connection.
+They need to understand team members, their strengths and weaknesses, and ensure emotional connection.
 Product development isn’t all about getting work done by the scrum development team.
 They're humans and must be dealt with smartly to avoid hiccups.

 The collaboration isn’t just limited to the development team.
 The PO needs to actively engage with the stakeholders too.
 This includes both internal and external stakeholders.
-So, a PO is part of several teams and he/she needs to sit in all the stakeholder meetings.
+So, a PO is part of several teams and they need to sit in all the stakeholder meetings.

 Having ability to collaborate, teamwork, and emotional intelligence skills makes the product owner an effective and influential part of the team.
 It helps him/her get the work done on time every time.